lifs-tools/empirical-lipid-ms-score/R/www/gettingStarted.md

 - Fragment (the fragment abbreviation, if applicable)
 - ID (a unique ID for the feature coordinate)
 - Score (the point score of the feature)

+Additionally, if you run Goslin the output may contain a column *Shorthand.Level.CvTerm* that will contain the controlled vocabulary term for the shorthand lipid name level as returned by Goslin.
+See [PSI-MS](https://www.ebi.ac.uk/ols4/ontologies/ms) for more details.

 ## Input Data Format - Mandatory column names